akvamalin/real-time-systems/micos/README.md

     * We can interrupt - cancel.
 The interrupted task leaves an unconsVistent state.
     * We can let it become executed - we become a shift of all the tasks => domino effect.

-## Round Robin Scheduling (Zeitscheibenverfahren) TSO Time Sharing Option (we must controll the time and the repeat intervals, requirements check)
+## Round Robin Scheduling
+> TSO Time Sharing Option (we must controll the time and the repeat intervals, requirements check)
-TODO: make a photo of the charts
 > More about [Round Robin on Wikipedia](https://en.wikipedia.org/wiki/Round-robin_scheduling)

 Every user becomes a timedisc.
 There are three options:
-1. Constant task time (like timeline scheduling).
+Constant task time (like timeline scheduling).
 * What happens if the task is not done in his own time-span(disk) and we have the next interrupt?
     ** As a primitive solution, we should plan our tasks to be really short to fit into that time disk.
     ** More overhead - we should interrupt for a specific time, and the next time the task starts it should continue on the interrupted place (we should save the values from the stack).
 * What happens if we have too many users and not enough time (say, 10 ms. for 10 users and 100 ms. overall time)?
     ** see the `constant overall time`.

-2. Constant overall time.
-TODO: ???????????????????????????????????????????????????????????????????????????

-3. Variable tasks time.
-TODO:

 ## Static Priority Scheduling (Calculate who comes first)